We are the Women – We are One

 It was a growing business and in just a few years there were over twenty of us.
 Joe and Jack made Dateline a fun and challenging place to work.
 In a few short years they made record sales and the guys were traveling all over the US installing systems.
 I was the secretary, girl Friday, and later bookkeeper.
 I handled all the travel arrangements for the guys in the field and kept in contact with them.
 Sometimes they head out for two places and end up to going to four other places in several states before they made it back home.

-At that same party there was a young woman we had hired as a receptionist.
+At that same party there was a young woman who was our receptionist, Shannon.
 At one point in the evening we got up and went to the ladies room together.
-When we came back and sat down there was a moment of dead silence then all 12 of guys stood up and left the room (supposedly all going to the restroom like women do… together).
+When we came back and sat down there was a moment of dead silence, then all 12 of guys stood up and left the room (supposedly all going to the restroom like women do… together).
 We sat there and laughed and laughed.

 It was a fun place, we were like a family.
 Sadly as with a lot of successful small businesses, they had growing pains and later conflicts between Joe and Jack on financial issues and the direction for the future.
 I left there when my old boss, a lobbyist for Sun Oil Co. in Colorado, moved to Washington and offered me a job.
 Shortly after I left, they sold to a California company.
 A couple of the guys moved to California to work for this new company, but most found new jobs.